walkeran/nagios-check_dellwarranty/README.md

 Caveats
 -------
 * Change the hashbang line to point to your Ruby installation
-* Only tested on REE 1.8.7
+* Only tested on REE 1.8.7 (Feel free to let me know if this works in other envrionments)
 * You must install the 'snmp' Gem (or have the snmp Ruby library available by some other means)

 History